BurnOutTrader/fund-forge/DEV_TODO_ISSUES.md

 - Manually sending cancel order to the Brokerage at the specified time.

 ## Indicators Not fully tested
-These will be tested with properly charting enabled
+These will be tested with charting enabled
 - Renko
 - ATR